garrandall/popular-music-data/tracks/tambourine-eve.md

 That's real when the chicks that they talked about "Goddamn" is the words that come out they mouth
 She look good, always, without a doubt
-Ask for her, yes she back an' cakin' out
+Ask for her, yes she back and cakin' out

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

 They be watchin' while we wiggle around, look at 'em droolin' Niggas ain't used to this sound, I keep 'em movin'